Zeykehasnt/BetterWithTime_dontforgettodelete/README.md

 # Better With Time

 Better With Time is a **tech-focused** adaptation of the [Better Than Wolves](https://github.com/BTW-Community/BTW-Public) mod for modern versions of Minecraft (1.21+).
-Though not as directly inspired, it also shares many similarities with [Better With Mods](https://www.curseforge.com/minecraft/mc-mods/bwm-suite).
+Though not as direct of an inspiration, it also shares many similarities with [Better With Mods](https://www.curseforge.com/minecraft/mc-mods/bwm-suite).

 Better Than Wolves pioneered many technical blocks, items, and mechanics that overhauled the way players build, automate, and farm resources.
 Better With Time seeks to bring that classic, 2011-2012 experience to the modern Minecraft environment.